Alter Mojze Goldman

-He went to Spain, where he tried to join the French unit in the International Brigades fighting with the Spanish Republicans, but was rejected.
 In 1939, he was mobilized in the French military and was decorated.
-When he was demobilized, he went south to the unoccupied part of France (Lyon), where he joined the FTP-MOI Resistant Communist movement, composed of immigrants.
+After which he went south to the unoccupied part of France (Lyon), where he joined the FTP-MOI Communist movement, which was composed of immigrants.
 His unit was involved in urban sabotage efforts.

-In Lyon, he met Janine Sochaczewska, who became the mother of his illegitimate son Pierre Goldman, born 22 June 1944.
-They separated after the liberation, and she worked in the Polish embassy and returned to Poland in 1947.
-At that time, Alter took Pierre so that he would not grow up in the country that had seen the elimination of so many Jews.
+In Lyon, he met Janine Sochaczewska.
+The couple had a son, Pierre Goldman, in 1944 before separating.
+Sochaczewska returned to Poland in 1947.
+With help from some former wartime comrades, Alter abducted Pierre so that he would not grow up in the country that had seen the elimination of so many Jews.

 In June 1949, Alter married Ruth Ambrunn, another Jewish Résistance fighter, born in Munich in 1922.
-Pierre was legitimized as their son.
+Pierre was then legitimized as their son.
 The couple had three children together: a daughter, Evelyne, and two sons, Jean-Jacques Goldman, the pop singer, and Robert Goldman, a songwriter.

 Goldman was elected to the Légion d'Honneur on 19 November 1988 for his role in the Résistance.
-He died barely a month later at the age of seventy-nine.
+Barely a month later, he passed on at the age of seventy-nine.